docgeni/docgeni/docs/en-us/configuration/api.md

 - Type: `string`
 - Default: `{ClassName}`

-The name of the Component/Directive, which defaults to the class name.
+The name shown in the API docs.
+For components, directives, services, classes, and interfaces, the class name is used by default.
+For pipes, the `name` is used.

 ## @description

 - Type: `string`
 - Default: `null`

-Description.
-If there is a `@description` tag, it is main, otherwise the default comment content will be used as the description.
+The description text.
+If a `@description` tag is present, its content takes precedence; otherwise the main comment body is used.

 ```ts
 /**